charlesneimog/py4pd/docs/python-users/info.md

 -   :fontawesome-brands-python: __Example__

-    Get the numbers of outlets of the object.
+    Get the number of outlets of the object.

     ``` python
     import pd